 Child and Adolescent Psychiatry Outpatient Clinic

-At all Mount Sinai locations, the Child and Adolescent Psychiatry Outpatient Clinics evaluate and treat emotional disturbances in children from birth through age 17.
-We help with conditions such as disruptive behavior, ADHD, mood (including depression and bipolar disorders), anxiety, post-traumatic stress, and psychotic disorders.
-Our teams include psychiatrists, psychologists, social workers, and trainees.
+This child and adolescent psychiatry outpatient clinic provides evaluations and treatment for children from birth through age 17.
+Our team include psychiatrists, psychologists, social workers, and trainees.
 We provide individual therapy, group therapy, parent training and support, family therapy, and medication evaluation and management.
-Our clinicians are trained in play therapy, cognitive behavioral therapy, interpersonal therapy, family therapy, and psychodynamic psychotherapy.
-We also offer the latest treatments.
-These approaches include trauma-focused cognitive behavior therapy; the Coping Cat program to address anxiety; parent training geared to guardians of children with disruptive behavior disorders; and ACTION, a program to help with depression.
-We offer services in English and Spanish.
+Our clinicians are trained in play therapy, cognitive behavioral therapy, parent management therapy, family therapy, and psychodynamic psychotherapy.
+We offer limited services in Spanish.

 Clinic for Overcoming Anxiety in Adolescents and in Children